SoumyadeepBera0230b/firstrepo/readme.md

 So the folder has been tracked by the git but the files inside it are not added to git repository

-To add the files of the folder to the repository we use the command "git add index.html"
+To add or stage the files of the folder to the repository we use the command "git add index.html"

+Now all the files are staged and ready to be commited

-So I have commited all the files in the folder by using the command "git commit"
+So I have commited all the files in the folder by using the command "git commit -m "

 All the files are commited now

 To know the history of the modifications we use "git log"

+If you forget about any of the command then we can use the command "git command -help" or "git help --all"

+By using the git branch we can a new/seperate branch of the master/ main repo

+We can create a branch by using the command "git branch img-update"

+When we check the git branches then we see the we are currenty in the master branch

+So to check out from the master branch we use "git checkout img-update" branch

+Now i have created a img.jpg file in the img-update branch and then commited the file by using "git add --all"

+Next, I had commited this file in the img-update branch

+Now if you check the all the list directories(ls) in the img-update branch then you can see the img.jpg file

+But when you checkout to master branch then in the ls you will not find the img.jpg file

+So this is how we can make changes by creating branches and then merging the branches to the master branch

+The shortcut to make git branches and then checkouts then we use the command "git checkout -b branch-name"